ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/server/server-wide-backup.markdown

 {PANEL: Server-Wide Backup Tasks in the Database Tasks View}

 The Server-Wide Backup Tasks created for each database, can be viewed in the database's Ongoing-Tasks view.
-You can use this view to see a task's details, or to trigger an immediate backup.
+Use this view to see a task's details, or trigger an immediate backup for the selected database.
 To edit or modify a Server-Wide task, navigate back to the [Server-Wide Backup view](#scheduling-a-server-wide-backup-task).

 * Choose the database you're interested in.

   ![Figure 6.
 Choose Database](images/ongoing-tasks-view_00-choose-database.png "Figure 6.
 Choose Database")

-* Open the 'Manage Ongoing Tasks' View.
+* Open the 'Backups' View.

   ![Figure 7.
 Manage-Ongoing-Tasks View](images/ongoing-tasks-view_01.png "Figure 7.
 Manage-Ongoing-Tasks View")

-   1. Click to open the **Manage Ongoing Tasks** view for the selected database.
+   1. Click to open the **Backups** view for the selected database.
    2. Use this shortcut to navigate directly to the Server-Wide Backup view.
    3. This is a **regular backup task**, defined only on this database.
    4. This is a **Server-Wide Backup Task**, with its detailed-view toggled on.